sgauria/Fiddler/README.md

-Saving stuff I write to solve fiddlers and riddlers.
+Saving stuff I write to solve fiddlers and other puzzles.

 Not necessarily correct.:)